ysilksa/girlcode/README.md

 - [Figma Prototype](https://www.figma.com/design/jzO1ycIUzJq9XcUC1xcrki/GirlCode?node-id=13-10&t=VaVS19D4h0Wy4heV-1)

-## Updates
+## Updates (most recent to least recent)
+- 6/29/24 : Moved gradientBackground and whiteTabView to be in ContentView rather than HomePage.
+Fixed positioning and sizing of whiteTabView in tabs.
+Added example profile picture and background for Profile tab.
 - 6/29/24 : Added new files for the skeleton of the app.
 Includes the individual tabs of the app, as well as the background gradient and the white tab background.